chandra-sheel/Simplify-AI/README.md

 #### To make this run in your system kinldy change the api keys in all those 6 functionality components separately

 #### Developed a project that utilizes AI to simplify various tasks.
 The project offers six different options for users, including a SQL command generator, programming language translator, time complexity finder, and more.
 The project is built using React JS, a popular JavaScript library for building user interfaces.
-With the help of AI, AI Buddy aims to make complex tasks more accessible and efficient for users.
+With the help of AI, Simplify AI aims to make complex tasks more accessible and efficient for users.

 ### Screenshots of my project are :